BGI-Qingdao/ProcessGroupMonitor/README.md

 # ProcessGroupMonitor

-A sample tool to monitor a process group and log it CPU , MEM and time cost.
+A simple tool to monitor a process group and record its CPU, MEM and time usage.

 ## INSTALL

-    > make          #to make PGM
+    > make          # to make PGM
     > make clean    # to remove PGM

 ## USAGE

-### TO monitor exsit progess group
+### To monitor a running process group

-use ./PGM pgid pgid_num_to_monitor
+./PGM pgid [pgid_num_to_monitor]

-example  , if pgid is 100   :
+for example, if pgid is 100:

 > ./PGM pgid 100

-### TO start a new command and monitor it
+### To start a new command and monitor it

-use ./PGM file_to_run  args_list
+./PGM file_to_run  args_list
-example , if you want to run
+for example, if you want to run

-> ./test.sh 10  # this test.sh need 1 parameter
+> ./test.sh 10  # this test.sh needs 1 parameter

-and monitor it . you can simplely run :
+and monitor it, then you can simply run:

 > ./PGM ./test.sh 10

 ### Output

-#### PGM will generate a log file for each process .
+#### PGM will generate a log file for each process.

-* the name of log file is : cmd + pid + start_time .
+* the name of log file : cmd + pid + start_time .

-* any charactor in cmd that both not a digit and not a alphabet will become a '_' :
+* any character in cmd that is neither a digit nor an alphabet will become a '_' .

 like __share_app_bwa_0_7_12_bwa_index_chr19_standard_contig__206046_1538103905

-#### To get the overview of a finsihed process , use
+#### To get the overview of a complete process, use

 > tail -n 6 your_log_file_name

-and you will get a report like
+you will get a report like

              ###     Final report    1538103946      ###
              cmd  /share/app/bwa-0.7.12/bwa index chr19_standard.contig